openstack-archive/refstack-client/README.rst

    `upload` command, you can also override the RefStack API server uploaded to with the `--url` option.

+   Alternatively, you can use the 'upload-subunit' command to upload results using an existing subunit file.
+This requires that you pass in the Keystone endpoint URL for the cloud that was tested to generate the subunit data:

+   `./refstack-client upload-subunit --keystone-endpoint http://some.url:5000/v3 <Path of subunit file>`

    **Note:**

    a.
 Adding `-i <path-to-private-key>` option will upload test results with